-Megan Kalsman is a Policy Researcher with the Carbon Leadership Forum at the University of Washington.
+Megan Kalsman is a former Policy Researcher with the Carbon Leadership Forum at the University of Washington.
 She specializes in advancing the procurement of low-carbon materials and informs the development and implementation of cross-sectoral climate policies targeting embodied carbon.
 Before joining the CLF, Megan completed her Master of Science degree at Lund University in Sweden in Environmental Management and Policy.
 She has experience managing environmental programs in local governments, businesses, and non-profit organizations, with an emphasis on climate justice and stakeholder engagement.

 by Megan Kalsman

 I have always been drawn to and fascinated by cities.
 How we work, play, and move about them impacts our overall quality of life and the natural environment.
 So many contributing factors require strategic thinking and bold action to address underlying issues.
 For example, walkability and access to public transit, sharing music, art, and culture in public spaces, who feels safe walking at night, and preserving and enhancing open and green spaces.

 My passion and curiosity led me to pursue an undergraduate degree in Environmental Studies at San Francisco State University with a minor in Urban Planning and the Built Environment.
 The program provided an initial exposure to the world of green building and how local and state policies can effect significant change.
 This experience inspired me to pursue work in the local government sector.